-Prerequisite: None.
-Conference, 1 hour per unit.
 Allows students to pursue Directed Study in Tool and Manufacturing Technology on a contract basis under the direction of supervising faculty.
-Cradit limit: A maximum of 2 units per subject

 Credit limit: A maximum of 3 units per subject in Directed Study may be taken for credit.

 911-921-931-941 Cooperative Education - Tool and Manufacturing Technology (1-4)